Treat the tumour

 Classroom Activity for 11-14 14-16

-To plan a radiotherapy treatment to a patient with a cancerous tumour in their lung.
+In this activity, students use an interactive radiotherapy treatment planner for a patient with a cancerous tumour in their lung.

 More information about radiotherapy and linear accelerators can be found on this page.